 - A director or principal officer of that company or corporate company of that company; and any relative of any such director or officer;

-- Any corporation controlled by the partnership or by any partner thereof or, where such a partner is a natural person, any relative of such partner;
+- A corporation controlled by the partnership or by any partner thereof or, where such a partner is a natural person, any relative of such partner;

-- Any corporation of which any partner is a director or principal officer;
+- A corporation of which any partner is a director or principal officer;

-- Any director or principal officer of a corporation referred to in sub-paragraph two;
+- Any director or principal officer of a corporation.

-In regard to WHT for entertainers or sportsmen, this type of WHT is also varied.
-The payment is depended on whom the non-resident entertainers or sportsmen made their agreement directly with (individuals or through a corporate agent or a corporation).
-The WHT responsibility of non-resident entertainers or sportsmen is calculated based on the gross amount received less deductible expenses and subject to the aforementioned tax rate.
+Regarding WHT for entertainers or sportsperson, WHT payment depends on whom the non-resident entertainers or sportsmen made their agreement directly with (individuals or through a corporate agent or a corporation).

-With the main purpose to seek and avoid the Double Taxation of income, as well as adjust the tax rights between Hong Kong and other jurisdictions, Hong Kong has concluded over 40 Comprehensive DTAs (Double Tax Agreements) under which residents of participating countries can enjoy tax relief and reduction for tax liability levied on the same type of income.
+Hong Kong has concluded over 40 Comprehensive DTAs (Double Tax Agreements).
+Under such agreements, residents of participating countries can enjoy tax relief and reduction for tax liability levied on the same type of income.